CyberFlameGO/svnpython/Doc/library/functions.rst

 .. function:: divmod(a, b)

-   Take two (non complex) numbers as arguments and return a pair of numbers consisting of their quotient and remainder when using long division.
+   Take two (non complex) numbers as arguments and return a pair of numbers consisting of their quotient and remainder when using integer division.
 With mixed operand types, the rules for binary arithmetic operators apply.
-For plain and long integers, the result is the same as ``(a // b, a % b)``.
+For integers, the result is the same as ``(a // b, a % b)``.
 For floating point numbers the result is ``(q, a % b)``, where *q* is usually ``math.floor(a / b)`` but may be 1 less than that.
 In any case ``q * b + a % b`` is very close to *a*, if ``a % b`` is non-zero it has the same sign as *b*, and ``0 <= abs(a % b)
    < abs(b)``.

-   .. versionchanged:: 2.3
-      Using :func:`divmod` with complex numbers is deprecated.

 .. function:: enumerate(iterable)

    Return an enumerate object. *iterable* must be a sequence, an :term:`iterator`, or some other object which supports iteration.
-The :meth:`next` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (from zero) and the corresponding value obtained from iterating over *iterable*.
+The :meth:`__next__` method of the iterator returned by :func:`enumerate` returns a tuple containing a count (from zero) and the corresponding value obtained from iterating over *iterable*.
    :func:`enumerate` is useful for obtaining an indexed series: ``(0, seq[0])``, ``(1, seq[1])``, ``(2, seq[2])``, ....
 For example::

       >>> for i, season in enumerate(['Spring', 'Summer', 'Fall', 'Winter')]:
-      >>>     print i, season
+      >>>     print(i, season)
       0 Spring
       1 Summer
       2 Fall
       3 Winter

-   .. versionadded:: 2.3

 .. function:: eval(expression[, globals[, locals]])